 Benjakitti Forest Park is located in the Khlong Toei District of central Bangkok, Thailand.
 Opened to the public in 2022, Benjakitti Forest Park is an expansion of the original Benjakitti Park as part of Bangkok’s 30-year plan to create more public park space.

-I was struck by the uniqueness and oasis-like beauty of Benjakitty Forest Park the first time I visited.
-As the sunrise broke through the high rises in the distance, I enjoyed the juxtaposition of the city skyline against the intensely green vegetation and meandering marshy ponds.
+The first time I visited Benjakitty Forest Park I was struck by its uniqueness and oasis-like beauty.
+It was hard to believe a place like this existed in the chaotic city of Bangkok.
+But as the sunrise broke through the high rises in the distance, the juxtaposition of the city skyline against the intensely green vegetation and meandering marshy ponds was glorious.

 It is my understanding that Benjakitty Forest Park is not only beautiful but functional as well.
 The park can hold up to 128 million cubic meters of water.
 It acts like a giant sponge to manage water during Bangkok’s rainy season.
 The park also functions as a water treatment facility that is capable of treating up to 1,600 cubic meters of water per day.